polarityjam/polarityjam/docs/FAQs.rst

 When you have a segmentation file, you can correct it using the `cellpose GUI <https://cellpose.readthedocs.io/en/latest/index.html>`_.
 Where you can manually correct the segmentation and save the corrected segmentation, again as a ``_seg.npy`` file.

-You then proceed in polarityjam as if you brought your own segmentation.
+You then proceed in Polarity-JaM as if you brought your own segmentation.

 How does such a segmentation file look?
 ---------------------------------------